-30 (Informative Note) Example: a rooftop make-up air unit (MAU), dedicated outdoor air system (DOAS) or shared Energy Recovery Ventilator (ERV) with heating or cooling capability.
+&lt;sup>28 (Informative Note) For example, a rooftop make-up air unit (MAU), dedicated outdoor air system (DOAS), or shared Energy Recovery Ventilator (ERV), with heating and/or cooling capability.

-31 (Normative Note) "Delivery" includes supply air ducted into the Dwelling Unit, or ducted into the Dwelling Unit's air distribution system or ducted in directly through the door undercut or other intentional opening.
+&lt;sup>29 (Normative Note) "Delivery" includes supply air ducted into the Dwelling Unit, or ducted into the Dwelling Unit's air distribution system, or indirectly through the door undercut or other intentional opening.
 Where the supply airflow cannot be measured, it shall be equal to the measured exhaust airflow or fanCFM, whichever is greater.